torvalds/linux/Documentation/RCU/torture.rst

 for tracking down rare boot-time failures.

 Finally, the --trust-make parameter allows each kernel build to reuse what it can from the previous kernel build.
-Please note that without the --trust-make parameter, your tags files may be demolished.
+Please analte that without the --trust-make parameter, your tags files may be demolished.

 There are additional more arcane arguments that are documented in the